Brand New Day (comics): Video game

 The 2018 video game Spider-Man takes some elements of Martin Li / Mister Negative's plan to wipe out rival crime gangs and use of the "Devil's Breath" bioweapon although here a part of his scheme is to take revenge on the creator, Norman Osborn, who inadvertently killed Li's parents as a child by injecting and exposing Li with the serum that caused an unstable reaction.
+It also takes place after a rough break up between Peter and Mary Jane.